yWorks/yfiles-graphs-for-streamlit/README.md

 The default constructor consumes structured node and edge lists, see [Providing Data](#providing-data) for structural requirements.

 Alternatively, use the `from_graph` constructor to import from other graph formats ([Importing from other graph packages](#importing-from-other-graph-packages)).

+Each data-mapping property can also be passed as a keyword argument to the constructor or `from_graph()`.
+Due to type hints, keyword arguments are preferred for defining data mappings.

 ## Rendering the Component